 This circuit converts the 1.2V or 1.5V input voltage up to the 5V.
 While it can apply the current of 10 mA.
 This current level is sufficient for the general microcomputer.

-However, in some appliance may have the LCD display inside.
+However, some appliances may have an LCD display inside.
 For example, game players, MP3 players, etc.

-To begin with, apply the current to the circuit.
+First of all, apply the current(1.5V battery) to the circuit.
 The current cannot flow through L1.
-Because T1 does not get the bias current.
+Because Q1 does not get the bias current.

 The performance of this circuit is about 60%.
 The advantage of this circuit.
 The voltage drop across it is low.